 During the winter raccoons want to avoid the cold and so they stay in warm spaces as the temperatures fall lower.
 But the fact that they don’t hibernate means they still need to find food to eat.
 Your attic, basement, and garage are very attractive to raccoons seeking shelter from the cold of the winter.
 These areas provide them with two important perks, warmth and relative secrecy so they can establish comfortable dens.
 Additionally, these locations allow raccoons to travel shorter distances to get to the food in your garbage bin or other areas.

 Raccoons tend to come out at night when people are usually sleeping anyway so you won’t really spot them in action.
 Additionally, during the winter, they prefer to venture out for foraging when the temperature is higher.
 This is why milder winters or winter days with higher temperatures are also days on which you’ll see more raccoon activity.
 Since raccoons continue to travel around during the winter and nobody wants them inside their home, prevention and removal strategies are important in this season.

 The Value of Expert Raccoon Prevention and Removal

 To ensure that raccoons don’t take over your space, you need an efficient, knowledgeable and experienced team at your side.
 This is where Skedaddle comes into the picture.
-The Skedaddle raccoon removal services stands above all others for several reasons.
+The Skedaddle raccoon removal services stand above all others for several reasons.
 Chief among these is the fact that Skedaddle technicians have extensive training and experience in wildlife control, which makes them very knowledgeable of animal behaviour and biology.
 To top it all off, Skedaddle offers a lifetime guarantee on all exclusion strategies installed by them.
 This guarantee alone indicates that the Skedaddle techniques are effective and long-lasting.